 Will I have the copyright of my wedding photos?

 Many couples don’t consider this, but it is worth asking your photographer if you will be given the copyright of your wedding photos.
 If the photographer includes a copyright release in the contract, you’ll be able to use the photos however you like, without having to obtain further permission from them.
-If they say no, it doesn’t have to be a dealbreaker either as it may be that they may have an alternative option in their contracts which still allow you to choose how you use the images.
+If they say no, it doesn’t have to be a dealbreaker either as it may be that they may have an alternative option in their contracts which still allows you to choose how you use the images.